TatianaMolina-CV/tatianamolina-cv.github.io/README.md

 I have led multinational, cross-functional teams and built operating cultures centred on accountability and execution excellence, **aligning product, sales and partner ecosystems** to drive predictable revenue growth.

-I also bring experience supporting organisations through **ownership changes and private equity investment**, with a solid understanding of the required pace, reporting expectations and cross-functional alignment.
+I also bring experience supporting organisations through **ownership changes and private equity investment**, nt, with a solid understanding of board-level reporting and the pace required to scale efficiently while maintaining control and transparency.

 *Currently on a planned career break to support family projects, I am open to senior operations roles in the UK or remote starting from January 2026.*